Ordinary and almost ordinary Prym varieties: Introduction

 Here is an outline of the paper.
-Section \ref{Sppt} contains background about Prym varieties and the $p$-rank stratification of $\M_g$.
-In Section \ref{boundary}, we analyze the $p$-ranks of Pryms of covers of singular curves and the $p$-rank stratification of the boundary of $\R_{g, \ell}$.
-This uses a description of the components of the boundary of $\R_{g, \ell}$ from \cite{F_generalL}.
+Section \ref{Sppt} contains background about Prym varieties and the $p$-rank stratification of ${\mathcal M}_g$.
+In Section \ref{boundary}, we analyze the $p$-ranks of Pryms of covers of singular curves and the $p$-rank stratification of the boundary of ${\mathcal R}_{g, \ell}$.